HVLepage/cavep-unah/_posts/2025-02-14-February2025Fieldwork.markdown

 ## Field research and data collection / Investigación de campo y recogida de datos:

 16 February.
-Fieldwork above Huanta and Quinua.
+Fieldwork above Huanta and La Quinua.
 Nt Huanta.
 Vising semi-humid scrub and woodland above Huanta on the west facing slope of the Sierra Razuhuillca.
 Identifying plants and feeding plants used by O.n.albolimbata as part of the broader study of polyphyletic species.

 ![February2025Fieldwork](/assets/posts/2.25EBA1.jpg)